 Everything you need to know about the fees and payment methods associated with use of Give Lively technology.
 We don't charge you anything, but third-party processors do.

 We don't charge for the unlimited use of our powerful and practical technology.
-However, we use independent services to process and disburse donations.
+However, we use independent services, called payment processors, to manage the financial transaction process, from donation to disbursement, by mediating between merchants and financial institutions.
 These services do charge small fees for every transaction, although the fees can sometimes be covered by the donor.
 (Learn more about disbursement and the data privacy and security practices put in place by us and these independent services.)

 To process major credit cards and debit cards, including those stored in Apple Pay and Google Pay, we rely on Stripe, an industry-leading payment processor trusted by thousands of companies and nonprofits.